Spitzbube/OSTC-OHOS-manifest/docs/ci/shared-jobs.rst

-This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of AllScenariOS and ``MACHINE=qemux86-64``.
-This job checks that AllScenariOS software can be built for a basic 64bit x86 virtual machine.
+This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of All Scenario OS and ``MACHINE=qemux86-64``.
+This job checks that All Scenario OS software can be built for a basic 64bit x86 virtual machine.

 The cache for this job is publicly available.